 If you would like to match on other prefixes, simply make a list of them:

 This syntax can be a bit terse.
 So if you prefer a more verbose option, you can break out the conditional expression onto a separate line or lines.
-The syntax below has the same result, but explicitly defines the condition using two acl directives.
+The syntax below has the same result but explicitly defines the condition using two acl directives.
 By having two such directives with the same name, they form a single expression separated by a logical or:

-Did you know?
 You can also use map files to store long lists of path-to-backend mappings.

 Next, define the backend sections.